 While those weeks are some of the more stressful due to the work that it all entails, I think the fantastic collection of resources in the right side bar speaks for itself.

 I’m leaving ARTSblog in the perfectly capable hands of our marketing and communications staff members, but I wanted to take the opportunity to thank you for visiting our little corner of the web to read, comment, and share the amazing work of our bloggers.

 Americans for the Arts represents a diverse group of interests—from arts administrators to marketing professionals to advocates to arts-education-supporting parents—and I hope that my work on the site has represented you at one point or another.
 If it hasn’t, I hope you will consider adding your voice to the mix sometime soon.

 We recently launched a new series on ARTSblog that spotlights the staff at Americans for the Arts that I call “Ten Questions with…”, in which I will ask everyone the same questions and see where it takes us.

-This time I have turned to Nora Halpern who currently serves as Vice President of Leadership Alliances for Americans for the Arts.
+This time I have turned to Valerie Beaman who currently serves as Private Sector Initiatives Coordinator.

 2. What do the arts mean to you?

 In my family it was an anomaly if you weren’t involved in the arts in some way.
 We are all a bunch of introverts and eccentrics who’ve managed to stay sane by participating in the arts.
 My first stage experience was as a fairy in A Midsummer Night’s Dream at the Redlands Bowl at age 3 ½.
 I still get goose bumps when I hear Mendelssohn’s music for the entrance of the fairies!
 Experiences like that never leave you.
 It’s very important to me to that children everywhere have an opportunity to connect with the arts.
 They’re a lifesaver.
 Read the rest of this entry »